 An Integrative Approach

-I trained as an Integrative Counsellor which essentially means integrating different theories, techniques and skills into my practice through in-depth training together with continued professional development and exploration of my own self to be able to welcome and view the client as a whole person tailoring the therapy to the client and not the client to the therapy.
+I trained as an Integrative Counsellor which essentially means integrating different theories, techniques and skills into my practice through in-depth training together with continued professional development and self-exploration.
+This enables me to welcome and view the client as a whole person tailoring the therapy to the client and not the client to the therapy.

-My integrative training had a Psychodynamic focus where the past can be explored to help provide clues on the present while building a therapeutic relationship.
-I have a keen interest in the Transpersonal which looks at the development of the individual beyond the personal; the spiritual element of being.
-Working with the Inner Child can begin to provide inner healing of childhood wounds and trauma providing relief from depression and anxiety.
+My integrative training had a Psychodynamic focus where the past can be explored to help provide clues on the present while building the therapeutic relationship.
+I have a keen interest in the Transpersonal which looks at the development of the individual beyond the personal; 'the journey of the soul towards wholeness'.
+I very much enjoy working with the Inner Child which can provide inner healing of childhood wounds and early trauma.
 I find the key elements of Person Centred Theory i.e. Unconditional Positive Regard, Empathy and Congruence, underpinning my work so believing in the individual's ability to work towards their full potential.
-Observing and exploring our roles in the family, past and present can help understand current relationships and make sense of who we are.
+Observing and exploring our roles within the family, past and present, can help understand current relationships and make sense of who we are.

-Where appropriate, I like to suggest the use of art, visualisation and working with images and objects to help provide insight and understanding into issues which may initially seem unclear.
+Where appropriate, I like to suggest the use of art, visualisation, working with images and objects, and working with the body to help provide insight and understanding into issues which may initially seem unclear.

-I believe building a trusting relationship and working creatively together can help provide understanding and insight into concerns towards discovery of what it is that's needed at this time from resources within one's self.
+I believe building a trusting relationship and working creatively together can help provide understanding and insight, moving towards discovery of what it is that's needed at this time and of resources within one's self.

 I offer face-to-face counselling both short and long term for adults.

-There may be some occasions or arising circumstances where we may need to use alternative methods of connecting for sessions.
-We have the option of online sessions, telephone and walk and talk therapy.
+There may be some occasions or arising circumstances where we may need to use alternative methods.
+We have the option of online sessions, telephone sessions, and walk and talk therapy.

-On some occasions I may be able to offer a reduced or low cost fee, so please ask if this is an important consideration and we can talk about this.
+On some occasions, I may be able to offer a reduced or lower cost fee, so please ask if this is an important consideration and we can talk about this.

 I do ask for 24hrs notice of cancellation; anything less, then I reserve the right to charge the full session fee.
 It may be possible to reschedule, so please ask.